OpenEvalProject/evals/manuscripts/elife-21301/v2/manuscript.md

 Accurate protein localization is essential for cells to establish and maintain compartmentalization.
 TA proteins, with a TMD near the C-terminus as their only defining feature, pose special challenges for protein targeting pathways that need to sort these proteins to the correct cellular membranes.
 In this work, systematic analyses show that the GET pathway uses multiple mechanisms to recognize distinct physicochemical features on the TA protein and select for the correct substrates.
 These results also suggest new roles of the co-chaperone Sgt2 and rationalize, in part, the chemical logic for the series of substrate handover events in this targeting pathway.

-During initial entry into the GET pathway, capture of TA proteins by Sgt2 provides the first selection filter to discriminate substrates with suboptimal TMDs (
+During initial entry into the GET pathway, capture of TA proteins by Sgt2 provides the first selection filter to discriminate substrates with suboptimal TMDs (Figure 9A, Step 1).
+We found here that TA substrates with increasing number of Ala/Gly replacements in the TMDs form less stable complexes with Sgt2, consistent with previous work showing that addition of four leucines to the Fis1-TMD confers strong interaction with Sgt2 (Wang et al., 2010).
+The strong correlation between the TA capture efficiency of Sgt2 and the helical content of the TMD variants tested here was unexpected and suggests that overall hydrophobicity is not the sole determinant for recognition by Sgt2.
+Although a structure of the TA binding domain of Sgt2 is not available, these data suggest that this domain might be able to recognize secondary structure features such as a TMD helix.
+The overall lower helical content of the TMDs of OMM TAs compared to ER-targeted TAs (Figure 1) provides further support that recognition based on helical propensity could provide an effective mechanism to distinguish between ER and mitochondrial TAs.
+On the other hand, Sgt2 is insensitive to enrichment of basic residues at the extreme C-terminus that characterizes some mitochondrial TAs, suggesting that this property must be detected by other mechanisms.

 ![Figure 9.](https://cdn.elifesciences.org/articles/21301/elife-21301-fig9-v2.jpg)

 **Figure 9.:** (A) Model of sequential TA selection by the GET pathway.
 Step 1: TAs are captured by Sgt2.
 TA substrates with less suboptimal TMDs (red coil) are less favorably captured.
 Step 2: Get4/5 mediates TA transfer from Sgt2 to ATP-bound Get3.
 The question mark indicates that it is unclear whether the TA transfer step selectively poses a higher barrier for substrates containing suboptimal TMDs.
 Step 3: after hydrolyzing ATP, the Get3•TA complex associates with the Get1/2 membrane receptors, and the latter facilitates TA insertion.
 TAs enriched in basic residues at the extreme C-termini (red tail) are discriminated at this step.
 (B–C) Free energy profiles for TA capture and insertion without (B) and with (C) Sgt2 in the GET pathway.
 The free energy profiles for a good substrate (Bos1) are indicated in black, for a substrate with a suboptimal TMD (5AG) are in maroon, and those for a substrate with a charged CTE (Bos1-FisC and Bos1-RRRR) are in blue.
-The off-pathway branch in which a TA dissociates from Get3 and aggregates is not shown for simplicity.DOI: http://dx.doi.org/10.7554/eLife.21301.013
+The off-pathway branch in which a TA dissociates from Get3 and aggregates is not shown for simplicity.

 The handover of TA proteins from Sgt2 to the targeting factor Get3 (Figure 9A, Step 2) appears to be isoenergetic amongst the TA variants examined here.
 The modest difference observed for most of the TMD variants during this transfer reaction indicates that the relative preference of Get3 for these variants closely parallels those of Sgt2.
 The basic CTE from Fis1p was also well tolerated during this handover, suggesting that analogous to Sgt2, Get3 does not recognize the positive charges in the CTE.
 It is unclear whether the lack of observed transfer for substrates containing the Fis1 TMD could be attributed solely to the lower kinetic stability of the Sgt2•TA complex with these substrates, or whether the TA handover event poses an additional selection filter for substrates with the Fis1-TMD.
 Nevertheless, the combination of the results from the Sgt2-TA capture and TA transfer experiments shows that substrates containing the Fis1-TMD are rejected before loading onto Get3; this explains the lack of Get3-dependence observed for these substrates in the overall targeting and insertion reactions in cell lysates.